trinhlehainam/Isekaijitaku/Docker/manifests/git/forgejo/action-runners/windows/README.md

 # Windows Gitea Action Runner

-A Windows container-based runner for Gitea Actions.
+This repository contains the Dockerfile and configuration for running Gitea Action Runner on Windows containers.
+The runner image is built on top of our base Windows image that includes common development tools.

-## Prerequisites
+## Base Image

+The runner uses our custom Windows base image (`Manifests/Docker/manifests/windows/Dockerfile`) which provides:
-- Windows 10/11 or Windows Server with Docker support
+- Windows Server Core LTSC 2022
+- Common development tools and utilities
-- Docker Desktop set to Windows containers
+- Pre-configured environment for Windows containers
-- PowerShell 5.1 or later

 ## Quick Start